 Viscocity, pH, Ash content, Colour etc. are important to customers in different degrees and need to be controlled during production.Our capabilities in handling the specifications help our customers manufacture high quality products from CNSL and its derivatives..

-With manufacturing capacity of 200mts per month in 3 different facility and ample supply of raw material and storage facility to match the production, Blueline can supply CNSL throughout the year consistently..
+With a manufacturing capacity of 200mts per month in 3 different facilities and ample supply of raw material and storage facility to match the production, Blueline can supply CNSL throughout the year consistently.

 CNSL resins have been used extensively in the manufacture of friction-resistant components in applications such as brake and clutch linings.
 These resins are used as binders for friction ingredients and also as friction ingredients themselves in the form of fine dusts obtained from the completely cured resins.